fzi-forschungszentrum-informatik/P3IV/README.md

 ```

 Ensure you have cloned all the dependencies into your workspace.
 You can execute `install.sh` for this.
 You may need to make it executable with `chmod +x install.sh` first.

+If you want to use drone data, make sure that you have copied it into your workspace.
+For interaction-dataset, the default version is `v1_0`.
+You can modify this by revising the entry `interaction_dataset_dir` in (`settings.py`)[p3iv/p3iv_core/src/p3iv_core/configurations/settings.py].